lexach91/US-accidents/README.md

 #### Bugs
 - ##### Solved bugs:

-    + When I just started to work on my project I decided to use Bootstrap library to minimize writing my own CSS, but I encountered an issue with displaying of all row charts on the page.
-As I found out later it was because of the conflict of two libraries: bootstrap and dc.js.
-They both use css class "row", but for different purposes.
+    + When I just started working on my project, I decided to use the Bootstrap library to minimize writing my own CSS, but I encountered an issue with displaying all row charts on the page.
+As I found out later, it was because of the conflict of two libraries: bootstrap and dc.js.
+They both use CSS class "row," but for different purposes.
 So, when I stopped using bootstrap, all charts were displayed correctly again.

-    + At the beginning I wanted to plot all accidents locations from the dataset to the scatter plot.
+    + At the beginning, I wanted to plot all accidents locations from the dataset to the scatter plot.
 But plotting 1.5M points on one chart was taking an enormous amount of time, and the page became almost unusable.
 So, I decided not to use this kind of chart on my page.

-    + The dataset I used was large in size even after cleaning and GitHub doesn't allow to upload files more than 100MB.
+    + The dataset I used was large even after cleaning, and GitHub doesn't allow uploading files more than 100MB.
 So, I needed to use [Git Large File Storage](https://git-lfs.github.com/).
 But after changing the dataset a couple of times, I got the message on my email that I am out of free traffic they provide, and I couldn't use it anymore.

-        - After some research I found the resource [Data.world](https://data.world/).
+        - After some research, I found the resource [Data.world](https://data.world/).
 There I could host the dataset for free.

 - ##### Unsolved bugs:
-    + The website doesn't work on the mobile version of Brave browser.
+    + The Website doesn't work on the mobile version of Brave browser.
 The reason remains unknown.
-But other mobile browsers, such as Google Chrome, Opera, and Firefox don't have such an issue.
+But other mobile browsers, such as Google Chrome, Opera, and Firefox, don't have such an issue.

 ---

 ### Deployment

-The website was deployed to GitHub pages.
+The Website was deployed to GitHub pages.

 The steps to deploy:

-- Open the website's GitHub repository
+- Open the Website's GitHub repository
-- Click on the "settings" tab in upper right corner
+- Click on the "settings" tab in the upper right corner
-- In the left sidebar menu click on the "Pages" button
+- In the left sidebar menu, click on the "Pages" button
 - Choose the branch that needs to be deployed
 - Click the "save" button

-The live link to the website can be found here - [US Traffic Accidents](https://lexach91.github.io/US-accidents)
+The live link to the Website can be found here - [US Traffic Accidents](https://lexach91.github.io/US-accidents)

 ---